Lyall/MGSVFix/Fixes.md

 ### Movies

-While FMV sections in *The Phantom Pain* are pretty rare, they display incorrectly on an ultrawide display.
-The video itself is stretched to span the screen.
-A 16:9 video frame is then drawn over the top.
+While FMV sections in *The Phantom Pain* are pretty rare, they display incorrectly at ultrawide resolutions.
+The video itself is stretched to span the screen and a 16:9 video frame is then drawn over the top.

 ![ezgif-7503f2076a3d8b](https://github.com/user-attachments/assets/f0ed7293-b971-41a3-ab21-54e8d0d263cf)